Depression Therapy- NJ & NY

 You might find it hard to get out of bed, connect with loved ones, or enjoy things that once brought you happiness.

-Depression can feel isolating, as if you’re carrying a heavy burden that no one else can see...
+Depression feels isolating, as if you’re carrying a heavy burden that no one else can see...

 Depression can show up as sadness, emptiness, irritability, fatigue, or a sense of hopelessness that just won’t lift.